 Buckman: What's the matter, sir?
 It still tastes like creamed corn...

 Buckman: Oh.
 Well, that would be a problem...

 - Most of the crew view the Stingray as such, at least until she starts winning the wargame.

-- The food stores aboard the Stingray date, in at least one case, back to The Korean War.
+- The food stores in Stingray's galley date, in at least one case, back to The Korean War.